 \subsection{Data}

-We use a subset of the OASIS \cite{marcus2007open} as pre-processed and described in \cite{balakrishnan2019voxelmorph}.
-Each image has 35 automatically segmented labels using \cite{fischl2012freesurfer}, 17 of which are bilateral, and is resampled to $1\ mm^3$ isotropic voxels with an image size of $160 \times 192 \times 224$.
+We use a subset of the OASIS \citep{marcus2007open} as pre-processed and described in \citep{balakrishnan2019voxelmorph}.
+Each image has 35 automatically segmented labels using \citep{fischl2012freesurfer}, 17 of which are bilateral, and is resampled to $1\ mm^3$ isotropic voxels with an image size of $160 \times 192 \times 224$.
 The resolution of the predicted grid, following cropping some of the background, is $96 \times 72 \times 80$, leading to $N_v = 552,960$ and considering a 3D displacements field leads to us estimating a multivariate distribution over $1.6$ million dimensions.

 The data contains substantial anatomical variations and differences in brain shape.
+It also has dense high-resolution anatomical labels of varying scales and morphological complexity, enabling us to validate the uncertainty estimates that arise.
 During both training and evaluation, we perform subject-to-subject registration, where each image is registered to others within its respective set.
 For the test set, this results in $50 \times 49 = 2,450$ unique registration pairs to ensure a rigorous assessment of model generalisation and uncertainty calibration.